-Total Number of Fatal Opioid Overdoses vs. Non-Opioid Overdoses by Year of Death, 2007-2022 Data for 2022 is a Predicted Total for the Entire Year 1.0 Number of Fatalities -0.....0 2022 Opioids Non-Opioids
+Total Number of Fatal Opioid Overdoses vs. Non-Opioid Overdoses by Year of Death, 2007-2022

 1 'All Opioids' include all versions of fentanyl, heroin, prescription opioids, U-47700, and opioids unspecified

 2 'Opioids Unspecified' are a small category of deaths in which the determination of heroin and/or one or more prescription opioids cannot be made due to specific circumstances of the death.
 Most commonly, these circumstances are a result of death several days after an overdose, in which the OCME cannot test for toxicology because the substances have been metabolized out of the decedent's system.